Find and fix writing mistakes instantly

-There are also verb describing words to choose from.
+There are also verb-describing words to choose from when pondering, “Should I use an adverb or adjective?”
 These words explain how an action is done, or describe a state of being.
 Without them, you’ll have a standard and rather plain sentence.
 One example is:

 - Stephanie won her doubles tennis match.

 With verb modifying words however, you’re able to provide additional information.
 Compare the example above with the sentences: